lykmapipo/sails-model-new/README.md

         done();
     });
 ```
-*Note: If you want custom error messages at model static level consider using [sails-hook-validation](https://github.com/lykmapipo/sails-hook-validation). instance `validate()` opt to use `error.Errors` and not to re-create or remove any properties of error object so as to remain with sails legacy options*
+*Note: If you want custom error messages at model static level consider using [sails-hook-validation](https://github.com/lykmapipo/sails-hook-validation). sails-model-new `validate()` opt to use `error.Errors` and not to re-create or remove any properties of error object so as to remain with sails legacy options*

 ## Testing